On this webpage, I share some data visualizations on the socio-economic dimensions of women’s football (soccer).

 Attendance

 There has been a steady increase in the number of fans attending top-flight women’s club football matches in England, the United States, and Germany.
-Australia is lagging, while Japan has a long history of high attendance compared to other countries.
+Australia is lagging, despite having hosted the 2023 World Cup to great success and fanfare.
 All countries took a temporary hit around 2020 due to the pandemic.

 Graph of attendance at women's football over time